 1. Opening a vent to release pressure build-up

 This is the simplest technique.
-Due to changes in temperature and altitude, a pressure inside the pressure gauge will build-up and affect the needle settings to zero.
+Due to changes in temperature and altitude, pressure inside the pressure gauge will build up and affect the needle settings to zero.
 You can correct this by just opening the vent to release the pressure.

 Do not forget to return or re-seal the vent.
 The oil may leak and may damage the gauge.

-2. Opening the Pressure Gauge Protective Glass (or plastic cover) then removing the needle.
+2. Opening the Pressure Gauge Protective Glass (or plastic cover) then remove the needle.

-For a non-oil filled gauges and it is not permanently sealed (most oil-filled gauges are permanently sealed where adjustment or repair is not possible).
+For non-oil-filled gauges, it is not permanently sealed (most oil-filled gauges are permanently sealed where adjustment or repair is not possible).

 But in some cases where it can be opened, remove first the oil inside before removing the glass cover.
 You need an extra oil replacement just in case.